NigelEarle/AWS-CSA-Notes-2018/EC2/README.md

 ### How is Lambda priced?

 - Number of requests
-  - First 1m requets are free. $0.20 per 1m requests thereafter.
+  - First 1m requests are free. $0.20 per 1m requests thereafter.

 - Duration
   - Duration is calculated from the time your code begins execution until it returns or otherwise terminates, rounded up to the nearest 100ms.
 The price depends on the amount of memory you allocate to your function.
 You are charged $0.00001667 for every GB-second used.